Shadows of War

 Persistent issues such as sectarian conflicts, notably between Sunni and Shia factions, territorial disputes, and the influence of external powers contribute to a volatile environment.
 The rivalry between nations like Saudi Arabia and Iran further exacerbates tensions, leading to proxy wars and political instability across the region.

 A brief roundup of United Nations-related political and peacebuilding events and developments globally.
-ASG Khiari briefs Fourth Committee on overall policy matters […]
+Special Envoy Grundberg underscores wider negotiated political […]

 In addition to traditional military confrontations, the Middle East faces non-conventional threats, including cyber warfare, disinformation campaigns, and economic coercion.
 These hybrid warfare tactics aim to destabilize governments and sway public opinion, complicating the security landscape.